shopware/shopware/src/Docs/Resources/current/47-app-system-guide/20-setup.md

 ### Permissions

-Your app should be able to work with the data store in your shop.
-To define the permissions, your app can get in the `<permissions>` element.
-For each permission, please add an own element as seen in the example below:
+Your app needs permissions to read and write data and to receive events.
+To define the permissions, your app requests during the installation you add them to the `<permissions>` element.
+For each permission, add element as seen in the example below:

 ```xml
     <permissions>